lequant40/portfolio_allocation_js/README.md

 - Computation of the nearest portfolio on the mean-variance efficient frontier
   Thanks to the Markowitz's critical line method, it is possible to compute the nearest mean-variance efficient portfolio of any given portfolio.

-- Generation of perturbed mean vectors
+- [ON-GOING WITH 0.0.10] Generation of perturbed mean vectors, variances and correlation matrices
-  As demonstrated in [The effect of errors in means, variances, and covariances on optimal portfolio choice](https://jpm.pm-research.com/content/19/2/6), the impact of estimation errors in expected returns on the output of a portfolio optimization algorithm can be significant, so that it is useful to have an algorithm to perturb mean vectors for portfolio weights sensitivity analysis.
+  As demonstrated in [The effect of errors in means, variances, and covariances on optimal portfolio choice](https://jpm.pm-research.com/content/19/2/6) by Vijay Chopra and William Ziemba, the impact of estimation errors in expected returns, variances and correlation matrices on the output of a portfolio optimization algorithm can be significant, so that it is useful to have an algorithm to perturb these quantities for portfolio weights sensitivity analysis.

 - Generic random subspace optimization
   A direct extension of the RSO-MVO method, allowing to use the random subspace optimization method with any portfolio optimization method.